hrmusicguy1/Resume/README.md

 ## Experience
 ### Fitbit, Inc
 * **Software Engineer Intern Part-Time** (September 2019 - December 2019)
-    * Create new Java microservice for backend management
+    * Create new Java microservice for backend and supporting feature updates for web app

 * **Software Engineer Intern Full-Time** (June 2019 - September 2019)
-    * Create React web app to manage firmware packages for a new update system
+    * Create React web app to manage firmware packages for deployment to consumer devices
+    * Increased accessibility to allow those unfamiliar with CLI tools and reduce developer workload

 ### **Firmware Developer and Principal Tester** Vision Drive
  [Quadcopter Class](./Coursework/Quadcopter/) (CSE 176) Spring 2019

-* Create libraries for Eagle software, design and manufacture custom PCB
+* Use Eagle software to design and manufacture a custom PCB
 * Place components on custom board and install bootloader
 * Implement finite state machine for remote and quadcopter firmware